andreas-taranetz/react-intro/pages/02-react-meta.md

 - 📚 JavaScript library for building user interfaces (not only web)
 - ✨ Does **not require** a compiler or build step
-- 🛠️ Developed by Meta <logos-meta bg-white rounded p-0.2/>
+- 🛠️ Developed by Meta <logos-meta p-0.2/>
 - 🗓️ Released 2013-05-29
 - ✅ Current stable version **19.2**
-- Used by other meta-frameworks: <span text-gray text-sm>// not developed by <logos-meta bg-white rounded p-0.2/></span>
+- Used by other meta-frameworks: <span text-gray text-sm>// not developed by <logos-meta p-0.2/></span>
-    - Next <logos-nextjs bg-white rounded p-0.2/>
+    - Next <logos-nextjs p-0.2/>
-    - Remix <logos-remix bg-white rounded p-0.2/>
+    - Remix <logos-remix p-0.2/>
     - Gatsby <logos-gatsby />

 </v-clicks>